ceruleanotter/HistoryFlattening/README.md

 ## Usage

-First, create a develop branch containing one commit for each snapshot you want students to see.
+First, create a `develop` branch containing one commit for each snapshot you want students to see.
 This can be constructed with the help of:

     git rebase -i -root

+Note that since the commit names will be transformed into both branch names and folder names, you must be sure to name your commits in a way that will safely translate.
+To be safest, use only alphanumeric characters and dashes.
+The script will try to

 When you've created this clean history, checkout master, and run flatten.py from the root.
 It will first delete all the branches except `master` from `origin` (probably you GitHub repo).
 Next, it will check out each parent commit of `develop` in turn, clean the working tree, and save the contents of that tree to a temporary directory with the same name as the commit message.